dswann101164/azure-noob-blog/posts/azure-governance-finops-hub.md

 ---

+🚨 **Already in crisis mode?** If your Azure environment is ungoverned and you need results in 90 days:
+1. [Baseline your costs](/blog/azure-cost-optimization-complete-guide/) - Stage 1: Know what you're spending
+2. [Kill zombie resources](/blog/azure-cost-optimization-facade/) - Find the waste Azure Advisor won't show you
+3. [Assign ownership](/blog/azure-chargeback-tags-model/) - Start with the expensive stuff first

+Then circle back to Phase 1 for long-term governance.

+---

 ## Phase 3: Governance Policy & Tagging (Enforcement)

 Finally, you must automate the sustainment of your model.
 If it requires good intentions to survive, it will fail.
 Make it structural.